Modelling Uncertainty in Science

 Welcome Aboard, Nicolas!

 In a significant boost to our innovative endeavors, our research project team is excited to announce the arrival of Nicolas Gutehrlé, who joins us as a Research Engineer.
-Bringing a wealth of knowledge and a proven track record of engineering excellence, Nico is set to play a pivotal role in advancing our research goals.
-We're thrilled to have Nico on board, not just for his technical skills, but also for the fresh perspective and collaborative spirit he brings to our team.
+Bringing a wealth of knowledge and a proven track record of engineering excellence, Nicolas is set to play a pivotal role in advancing our research goals.
+We're thrilled to have Nicolas on board, not just for his technical skills, but also for the fresh perspective and collaborative spirit he brings to our team.

-Let's extend a warm welcome to Nico!
+Let's extend a warm welcome to Nicolas!

 Welcome to Our Team, Marine and Maya!